 While every business has its own rationale for doing more with video, there are four common advantages video can provide that organizations have begun to prioritize:

 Recording video of meetings and presentations ensures that no one misses out on a discussion.
 Video can be shared with attendees who can’t attend in person, regardless of geographic distance or last-minute schedule conflicts, so everyone has access to the same information.

 Every one of us has at one time or another missed an important point in a meeting simply for having been focused on writing down the point before.
 Instead of relying on hastily scribbled meeting notes, having a video recording allows team members to participate more fully in discussion knowing that they can always go back and use video search to confirm a question.

 Video can also be a quick way to provide a meeting summary and next steps, without requiring all the extra time involved to write the formal follow-up email

-Sharing video of meetings, presentations, and discussions is the essence of a new trend in corporate training — social learning.
+Sharing videos of meetings, presentations, and discussions is the essence of a new trend in corporate training — social learning.

 Everyone in your organization has expertise to share — recording those ideas, be they technical know-how, institutional knowledge, or anything else, and making them easy to search and find in a central video library, is an easy resource that can help other members of your team find the answers they need, whenever the questions arise.

-Meeting video offers a useful record of the hows and whys of past decisions were made, and unique insight into other ideas considered and potential next steps for the future.
-Without the meeting recording, these ideas are often lost shortly after a decision has been made.
+Recording and archiving recordings of meetings creates a record detailing how and why past decisions were made, and offers unique insight into other ideas considered as wells as potential next steps for the future.
+Without meeting recordings, these ideas are often lost shortly after a decision has been made.
 With video, however, the team can return to the initial discussion any time to find all those ideas that weren’t quite ready then — that can now be implemented to help existing products and projects grow.